 The church continued growing.
 More land was purchased at that same corner extending down Darst and down N. Clay.
 In 1949 a new parish house was built and in 1954, plans were drawn up for a new church building.
 The parish house was used for services until the new church was finished in 1956 and the first service in the new church took place.
 Note: The chapel in the undercroft of that new church, our present church building, is appointed with the stained-glass windows from the original church building.
 We enjoy those windows today.

-SERVICES – We have two worship services each Sunday morning.
-Our 8:00 a.m. service is a Rite I Eucharist service with no music.
-The 10:00 a.m. service is a Rite II Eucharist service with music.
+SERVICES – Currently we worship each Sunday morning at 10:00 a.m. when the service is a traditional Rite II Eucharist service with music.
 This is our family service with church school for children held during the Liturgy of the Word.
 Children then join their families for communion.

 LOCATION – St. Stephen’s is located at 33 N Clay in Ferguson, Missouri easily accessible from Hwy 270 to the north and Hwy 70 to the South.